Yonas-A/CS-008/README.md

   This directories that start with numbers hold test files and projects derived from the classes in the [!includes](./Projects/!includes/) directory.
 The `source` directory under this directory hold the test main.cpp and sample test files.
 Some `source` directories also contain a `.pro` file that holds all the dependencies needed for that project.This `.pro` file was automatically created with [`Qt Creator`](https://www.qt.io/product) IDE

   The numbered directories also holds an `output` directory that holds the sample outputs for these tests.
-The doc directory holds the work report for the main data structure classes.
-The resource or build directories hold the resources used with that project to run the test files such as `.txt` and `.bin` files
+The `report` directory holds the work report for the main data structure classes.
+The `resource` or `build` directories hold the resources used with that project to run the test files such as `.txt` and `.bin` files

 ### Language